 And finally, how often should we audit our nonprofit’s website?
 I recommend shooting for doing this annually to start.

-If you get to the point where you’re conducting your audits and you’re just not really finding things that you need to change, you could always dial back the frequency a little bit.
-But the nice thing about starting with doing this annually is that you’ll hopefully avoid needing to make drastic changes each time you conduct an audit.
-Things just won’t have enough time to get that outdated since you’re keeping an eye on them more regularly.
+But the nice thing about starting with doing this annually is that you’ll hopefully avoid needing to make drastic changes each time you conduct an audit because things won’t have enough time to get that outdated since you’re keeping an eye on them more regularly.

 Website Audit Framing Questions